burtchell/dotfiles/README.md

 Afterwards, all Windows configuration should be applied.
 Next, we'll do the same to the WSL.

-## Linux (WSL)
+## Linux (Ubuntu-based distros and WSL)

-Run `wsl --install -d Ubuntu` to install the Ubuntu subsystem.
+If using WSL, run `wsl --install -d Ubuntu` to install the Ubuntu subsystem.
 To ensure WSL2 was used, run `wsl -l -v` and check the version number.
 If not version 2, see [how to upgrade](https://docs.microsoft.com/en-us/windows/wsl/install#upgrade-version-from-wsl-1-to-wsl-2).

 Install [homebrew](https://brew.sh):